-Toyota may delay U.K. investment decision until Brexit terms are clear | The Japan Times
+Toyota may delay U.K. investment decision on Auris until Brexit terms clear | The Japan Times

-GENEVA – Japanese carmaker Toyota may delay a decision on whether to build its next-generation Auris model at its British car plant until it sees the outcome of Brexit negotiations, a senior executive told Reuters on Wednesday.
+GENEVA – Carmaker Toyota Motor Corp. may delay a decision on whether to build its next-generation Auris model at its British car plant until it sees the outcome of Brexit negotiations, a senior executive has said.

-Toyota currently builds its Auris hatchback and Avensis car at its Burnaston plant in the north of England, with a decision due as early as next year on whether to build the new Auris there.
+Toyota currently builds its Auris hatchback and Avensis car at its Burnaston plant in the north of England, with a decision due as early as next year on whether to also build the new Auris there.

 Since Prime Minister Theresa May said Britain would leave the European Union’s single market and could quit the customs union as it exits the trading bloc, automakers have become concerned their vehicles could face export tariffs.

-“By 2018 probably we have to make some decision, but it doesn’t mean to start the investment,” Executive Vice President Didier Leroy told Reuters at the Geneva motor show.
+“By 2018 probably we have to make some decision, but it doesn’t mean to start the investment,” Executive Vice President Didier Leroy told Reuters on Wednesday at the Geneva motor show.

 Asked whether Toyota could extend the current cycle of production to delay the decision until after the terms of Britain’s departure from the EU are clear, Leroy said that wasn’t what was planned, “but it’s possible.”